choresh/PspRouter/README.md

 - **Embedding Storage**: OpenAI embeddings for contextual memory
 - **Lesson Learning**: Automatic capture and retrieval of routing insights
 - **Historical Context**: Leverages past decisions for better routing
+- **LLM Integration**: Used exclusively for LLM-based routing decisions (not fallback)
+- **System Memory**: Acts as the "memory" of the system, helping the LLM make more informed decisions based on past experience, similar to how a human expert would recall similar past situations when making routing decisions

 ### 🏗️ **Generic Host Architecture**
 - **Enterprise-Grade Hosting**: Built on .NET Generic Host for production deployment